-Are you recently engaged and planning to be married in Ireland?
-Then it’s very important that you are aware of your ceremony options.
+Are you recently engaged and planning to get married in Ireland?
+Then it’s very important that you are aware of the many options for your ceremony.

 Firstly, you must decide between the following two options: